niuiic/typst-preview.nvim/README.md

 [typst-live](https://github.com/ItsEthra/typst-live) is awesome.
 However, severe flickering occurs when the file is updated.
 This is the limitation of the browser.
 In addition, it cannot switch files.

 [chomosuke/typst-preview.nvim](https://github.com/chomosuke/typst-preview.nvim) supports cross jumping between code and preview, but does not support file switching yet.
 It should be noted that [typst-preview](https://github.com/Enter-tainer/typst-preview) used by this plugin implements the rendering logic itself instead of using official tools.
-And it works by listening for file changes, meaning that the file must be saved in order to produce changes.